PragmaticSwift/PragmaticSwift/2017-04-app-security-in-swift.html.markdown

 > Two people are walking in the woods, they spot a bear.
 Security is not outrunning the bear.
 It's outrunning the other person.

-With that bleak image in mind, let's see what we can do, to make it either as hard as possible or as hard as feasible for data to be breached.
+With that bleak image in mind, let's see what we can do, to make it either as hard as possible, or as hard as feasible, for data to be breached.

 Sure, security is hard, and there's no bulletproof solution.
-But there's a lot of small things we can sill do that significantly improve our chances of keeping user data safe.
+But there's a lot of small things we can still do, that significantly improve our chances of keeping the data safe.

 ## Take a step back

-The first thing we should think about is if we need to store that data.
+The first thing we should think about is if we need to store that data at all.
 We’re often storing data we don't need, out of habit or because of external pressures.
 Is it crucial that we store the user's address?
 Their phone numbers?
 Their full names?
 What kind of genitalia they have?
-Sometimes that answer is yes, but most of the time, it's no. Remember: the more data you have, the more appetising your dataset becomes, and the more you have to work you have to secure it.
+Sometimes that answer is yes, but most of the time, it's no. Remember: the more data you have, the more appetising your dataset becomes, and the more you have to work to secure it.

-Once we figured out what data is needed and what data can be discarded, the next step is figuring out risk and threat models.
+Once we figured out what data is really needed and what data can be discarded, the next step is figuring out risk and threat models.
 What are the most vulnerable points?
 What is more likely to happen?
 What can't be prevented?

 There's no point in making a connection super secure if the private key is kept locally in plaintext, in a file called `myprivatekey`.